opendatamesh-initiative/odm-specification-dpdescriptor/versions/1.0.0-DRAFT.md

 ### <a name="richText"></a>Rich Text Formatting
-Throughout the specification `description` fields are noted as supporting CommonMark markdown formatting.
+Throughout the specification, `description` fields are noted as supporting CommonMark markdown formatting.
 Where Data Product Descriptor tooling renders rich text it MUST support, at a minimum, markdown syntax as described by [CommonMark 0.27](https://spec.commonmark.org/0.27/).
 Tooling MAY choose to ignore some CommonMark features to address security concerns.

 ### <a name="relativeReferences"></a>Relative References in URLs

 Unless specified otherwise, all properties that are URLs SHOULD be absolute references.
-If a property explicitly specify in its description that allows a relative reference its value MUST be compliant with [RFC3986](https://tools.ietf.org/html/rfc3986#section-4.2).
+If a property explicitly specifies in its description that allows a relative reference its value MUST be compliant with [RFC3986](https://tools.ietf.org/html/rfc3986#section-4.2).
 Relative references MUST be resolved using the URLs defined in the property description as a Base URI.

 Relative references used in `$ref` are processed as per [JSON Reference](https://tools.ietf.org/html/draft-pbryan-zyp-json-ref-03), using the URL of the current document as the base URI.
 See also the [Reference Object](#referenceObject).